ModDota/moddota.github.io/_articles/abilities/lua-item-tutorial.md

 		"AbilityUnitTargetType"			"DOTA_UNIT_TARGET_HERO | DOTA_UNIT_TARGET_BASIC"
 ```

-Now looking at our lua code you can see that we can use most of our writen blink code in multiple places.
-Thats why we are going to change things around a bit like this:
+Now looking at our Lua code you can see that we can use most of our written blink code in multiple places.
+That's why we are going to change things around a bit like this:

 ```lua
 function item_blink_staff:OnSpellStart()